MTV: Sister channels in the United States

 MTV Networks also operates MTV Live, a high-definition channel that features original HD music programming and HD versions of music-related programs from MTV, VH1, and CMT.
 The channel was launched in January 2006 as MHD (Music: High Definition).
 The channel was officially rebranded as MTV Live on February 1, 2016.

 In 2005 and 2006, MTV launched a list of channels for Asian Americans.
 The first channel was MTV Desi, launched in July 2005, dedicated towards Indian Americans.
 Next was MTV Chi, in December 2005, which catered to Chinese Americans.
 The third was MTV K, launched in June 2006 and targeted toward Korean Americans.
 Each of these channels featured music videos and shows from MTV's international affiliates as well as original US programming, promos, and packaging.
 All three of these channels ceased broadcasting on April 30, 2007.

 On August 1, 2016, the 35th anniversary of the original MTV's launch, VH1 Classic was rebranded as MTV Classic.
-The channel's programming focused on classic music videos and programming (including notable episodes of MTV Unplugged and VH1 Storytellers), but skews more towards the 1980s, 1990s and 2000s.
-The network aired encores of former MTV series such as Beavis and Butt-Head and Laguna Beach: The Real Orange County.
+The channel's programming focused on classic music videos and programming (including notable episodes of MTV Unplugged and VH1 Storytellers), but skews more towards the 1980s, 1990s, 2000s and early-mid 2010s.
+The network aired encores of former MTV series such as Clone High (original) Beavis and Butt-Head and Laguna Beach: The Real Orange County.
 The network's relaunch included a broadcast of MTV's first hour on the air, which was also simulcast on MTV and online via Facebook live streaming.
 MTV Classic only retained three original VH1 Classic programs, which were That Metal Show, Metal Evolution, and Behind the Music Remastered, although repeats of current and former VH1 programs such as Pop-Up Video and VH1 Storytellers remained on the schedule.
 However, the rebranded MTV Classic had few viewers and declined quickly to become the least-watched English-language subscription network rated by Nielsen at the end of 2016.
 At the start of 2017, it was reorganized into an all-video network.